hed-standard/hed-specification/docs/source/03_HED_formats.md

 respective root or **top nodes**.
 In HED versions >= 8.0.0 these top nodes are:
 `Event`, `Agent`, `Action`, `Item`, `Property`, and `Relation`.
-Each top node and its subtree represent a distinct **is-a** relationships for the vocabulary schema.
+Each top node and its subtree represent distinct **is-a** relationships for the vocabulary schema.

 The `Event` subtree tags indicate the general event category, such as whether it